KROMSOLO/KROM_NUKER/README.md

 HOW TO INSTALL :

-- Downlaod the last realease
+- Downlaod the last release

 - Extrat file